Baseball

 The Game

 A baseball game is played between two teams that take turns playing offense (batting and baserunning) and defense (pitching and fielding).
-A pair of turns, one at bat and one in the field, by each team constitutes an inning.
+Each team plays both offense and defense once per inning, with nine innings as the usual number of scheduled innings.
 The goal of the game is to score more runs than the other team.
-There are three basic tools of baseball: the bat, the ball and the glove or mitt.
-The bat is a hitting tool, traditionally made of a single solid piece of wood.
-The ball is a fielding tool, made of padded leather with webbing between the fingers.
+There are three basic tools of baseball: the bat, the ball and the glove - also known as a mitt.
+The bat is a hitting tool, traditionally made of a single solid piece of wood, but can also be metal at the youth and development level.
+The glove is a fielding tool, made of padded leather with webbing between the fingers.
 Play begins with a pitch being thrown by the pitcher to the batter, who attempts to hit the ball with the bat.
 A player who reaches first base safely on a hit is credited with a single.
-If a player makes it to second base safely as a direct result of a hit, it is a double.
+If a player makes it to second base safely as a direct result of a hit, it is a double; third base, a triple, and if the batter hits the ball out of the field of play, or crosses home plate after their own hit, it's a home run!

 History